bfrieda/bfrieda.github.io/README.md

 > Note: If you've already created a repository and want to add Jekyll files to it, navigate inside of that directory and use the command 'jekyll new . --force'.

-2. Add your resume to the site.
+2. Add your resume to the site

 Open up your new project in Visual Studio Code.
 Then copy paste your Markdown resume into your **index.markdown** or **index.md** file.

+3. Test your site

+You can test the local version of your site with the command `bundle exec jekyll serve`.

+> What's the difference between `bundle exec jekyll serve` and `jekyll serve`? `bundle exec` checks for dependencies.

 ### C. Creating a GitHub repository